EBISPOT/efo/src/ontology/README-editors.md

       1. Run ROBOT remove query with trim true and the TERMFILE as input. (pipeline does this)
       1. Merge PRESERVE back into EFO edit.owl (pipeline does this)
       1. Review the efo-edit.owl diff now and undo unintended changes.
+      1. LOGICAL DEFINITIONS ARE CURRENTLY NOT REMOVED!
+For HP, these had to be removed (semi) manually using ROBOT remove equivalent.
 1. Add relevant import redirect to catalog.xml
 1. Add ontology to the list of imports `IMPORTS = mondo hancestro uberon hp`
 1. Add the `imports/hp_terms.txt` and `imports/hp_import.owl` goals as specified for your specific ontology import